 🚦 What Nokia Has Truly Taught Us: A Strategic Post-Mortem 🚦

-Over the past five posts, I’ve peeled back some of the layers of Nokia’s decline—from internal culture to epic market misreads.
-Let’s cut through the nostalgia and draw out the sharper lessons.
+Over the past six of so post on this topic, I've peeled back some of the layers of Nokia's decline from internal culture to epic market misreads.
+Let's cut through the nostalgia and draw out the sharper lessons.

 1. From Pride to Pitfall: Culture & Complacency